MedAux/tidy_HL7_msgs/README.rst

 Report locations must be within the same segment.

 Missing data is represented as NA.
-Messages missing a segment for the report locations is represented as a single row with NA for its segment and report locations.
+Messages missing a segment for the report locations are represented as a single row with NAs for their segment and report locations.

 Note that the order of the messages is not maintained.